page-up-arrow

 Primary Location:

-In addition to the clinical service, the mood disorders program incorporates a large, well-funded and internationally renowned research facility that investigates the causes and treatment of mood disorders.
-The current projects are always changing and residents have the opportunity to collaborate with on-going research.
+In addition to the clinical service, The MTRC incorporates a large, well-funded and internationally renowned research facility that investigates the causes and treatment of mood disorders.
+Interested residents have the opportunity to collaborate with on-going research.
+Program evaluation projects are also ongoing in this clinic and, when possible, residents will have opportunities to participate and co-lead projects in line with their own interests.

 Neuropsychology